 In typical operation, if any part of an operator's body (or any opaque object) of more than a pre-determined cross section is detected, the OSSD solid-state safety outputs will turn off.
-These safety outputs are connected to the guarded machine's Final Switching Devices (FSDs) that control the primary control elements (MPCEs) which immediately stop the motion of the guarded machine.
+These safety outputs are connected to the guarded machine's Final Switching Devices (FSDs) that control the primary control elements (MPCEs), which immediately stop the motion of the guarded machine.

 The OSSD (Output Signal Switching Device) safety outputs are capable of performing a "handshake" communication with the Muteable Safety Stop Interface (MSSI) or Universal Safety Stop Interface (USSI) found on other Banner Engineering safety products.
-The handshake protocol is satisfied by any Banner Engineering Safety Category 4 (per ISO 13849-1/EN954-1) device with OSSD outputs or MSSI/USSI inputs.
-This handshake verifies that the interface between the two devices is capable of detecting certain unsafe failures that may occur (such as a short circuit to a secondary source of power or to the other channel, high input resistance or loss of signal ground).

-Banner EZ-SCREEN can be described as a "two-piece" or "two-box" system - comprising an emitter and a receiver, but no external controller.
+Banner EZ-SCREEN is a two-piece ("two-box") system - comprising an emitter and a receiver, but no external controller.
 The External Device Monitoring (EDM) function ensures the fault detection capability required by U.S. Control Reliability and ISO13849-1 Categories 3 and 4 without a third box, a controller or a "smart" (i.e., self-checking) safety module required of systems without EDM.